 How to budget with irregular income

 Being the boss means you have to not only think about how to bring in enough money to pay the bills, but spend your money wisely so you can stretch the budget each month.
-These are all tips I currently use to make sure I stay on budget while still reaching my income and savings targets.

 Like with any habit, the more you do it, the better it starts working.